About the Street Transportation Department

 Department Divisions

 Traffic Services is responsible for ensuring the safe movement of vehicular/non-vehicular traffic and pedestrians.
 This division processes requests for new and replacement street signs, installs and repairs traffic signals and street lights, and provides information to the community on school-related and other safety issues.
-Staff can assist residents with removal of visibility obstructions in the street, provide ways to address parking issues neighborhood cut-through traffic and other safety issues.
+Staff can assist residents with removal of visibility obstructions in the street, provide ways to address parking issues, neighborhood cut-through traffic and other safety concerns.
 Traffic Services staff also provides citywide bikeway coordination, and permits to use right-of-way for construction or special events.
+Traffic Services also oversees utility coordination and inspections.
 Signal problems can be reported 24 hours/7 days a week at 602-262-6021.
-Traffic Services also oversees utility coordination and inspections.

-The Design and Construction Management Division (DCM) is responsible for the implementation of some of department's most critical street infrastructure projects and utilizes a consistent cradle-to-grave approach on projects as they move from planning through design to construction.
+The Design and Construction Management Division (DCM) is responsible for the implementation of some of the department's most critical street infrastructure projects.

 DCM provides citywide and area specific transportation planning, coordination and plan review for new developments, manages federal aid requests and grant submittals, and coordinates the department's capital improvement program.